CON BRIO MUSIC THERAPY

 Jacqueline is the founder of Con Brio Music Therapy, Registered Music Therapist (RMT- Australia), adjunct lecturer and curriculum developer of early childhood music (National Institute Of Early Childhood Development, NIEC), certified Music Rhapsody teacher, mother of three, with experience working with children of all abilities in children’s hospitals from Australia, early intervention, and special education settings in Hong Kong and Singapore.

 Jacqueline graduated from the University of Queensland with Bachelor of Music (Music Therapy) Class I Honours in 2010.
-Musically, she completed her AMusA Piano with the renowned pianist Miss Pamela Page.
+Musically, she completed her Associate Diploma A.Mus.A in Piano with the renowned pianist Miss Pamela Page.
 She was also trained in conducting and Kodaly.
 For Music Therapy, she studied from Dr Felicity Baker, Dr Jeanette Kennelly and Dr Vicky Abad.
 She has received advance training in Neurologic Music Therapy, and NICU music therapy training course - First Sounds: Rhythm, Breath and Lullaby International Neonatal Intensive Care Unit Training.
 Her professional practice includes early intervention, special education, pediatric rehabilitation, burns and surgical, and pediatric mental health.

 Publications:

-Chow, J., & Lauw, E. (2020).
-Singapore.
-In P. Kern (Ed.), Colors of us: Early Childhood music therapy (pp.286-293).
-De La Vista Publisher. www.imagine.musictherapay.biz
+Chow, J. (2023).
+International Snapshots: Singapore.
+In P. Kern (Ed.), Colors of us: Adaptive Music Making In Early Childhood Settings, 14(1), 43.
+De La Vista Publisher. www.imagine.musictherapy.biz

 Chow, J. (2022).
 "The Ukulele- The Beginner Booklet".
 Self-published.